Torres

 Torres's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Torres Strait Islander health outcomes show impressive results with very low prevalence of common health conditions across all age groups.
-Approximately half (around 1,783 people) of Torres Strait residents have private health cover, lower than the national average of 55.3%.
+Torres health outcomes show excellent results across all age groups, with very low prevalence of common health conditions.
+Approximately 50% (~1,783 people) of Torres residents have private health cover, lower than the national average of 55.3%.

-Diabetes and asthma are the most prevalent medical conditions in the area, affecting 6.6% and 5.4% of residents respectively.
-Around 80.6% of residents report being free from any medical ailments, slightly higher than the 79.2% reported across the Rest of Queensland.
-The area has a lower proportion of seniors (aged 65 and over), with 9.3% compared to 11.5% in the Rest of Queensland.
-Despite this, health outcomes among seniors in Torres Strait are notably strong, mirroring those of the general population.
+Diabetes and asthma are the most prevalent medical conditions in the area, affecting 6.6 and 5.4% of residents respectively.
+A total of 80.6% of residents report no medical ailments, slightly higher than the Rest of Qld's 79.2%.
+Torres has a lower proportion of seniors aged 65 and over at 9.3% (334 people), compared to Rest of Qld's 11.5%.
+Health outcomes among seniors in Torres are strong and align with the general population's health profile.

 Frequently Asked Questions - Health